 Corpus

 The children in this dataset come from a small-scale, subsistence farming community in the highlands of Chiapas (Southern Mexico).
-The vast majority of children grow up speaking Tseltal monolingually at home.
+The vast majority of children in the community grow up speaking Tseltal monolingually at home.
 Nuclear families are typically organized into patrlinieal clusters of large, multi-generation households.
-Tseltal children’s language environments non-child-centered and non-object-centered (Brown, 1998, 2011, 2014).
+Tseltal children’s language environments have previously been characterized as non-child-centered and non-object-centered (Brown, 1998, 2011, 2014).
 During their waking hours, infants are typically tied to their mother’s back while she goes about her work for the day.
 When not on their mother’s back, young children are often cared for by other family members, especially older siblings.
 Typically, TCDS is limited until children themselves begin to initiate interactions, usually around age 1;0.
 Interactional exchanges, when they do occur, are often brief or non-verbal (e.g., object exchange routines) and take place within a multi-participant context (Brown, 2014).
 Interactions tend to focus on appropriate actions and responses (not on words and their meanings), and young children are socialized to attend the events taking place around them (see also de León, 2011; Rogoff, Paradise, Arauz, Correa-Chávez, & Angelillo, 2003).
 By age five, most children are competent speakers who engage in daily chores and the caregiving of their younger siblings.
-The Tseltal approach to caregiving is similar to that described for other Mayan communities (de León, 2011; Gaskins, ; Pye, 1986; Rogoff et al., 2003; Shneidman & Goldin-Meadow, 2012).
+The Tseltal approach to caregiving is similar to that described for other Mayan communities (e.g., de León, 2011; Gaskins, 2000; Pye, 1986; Rogoff et al., 2003; Shneidman & Goldin-Meadow, 2012).

-The current data come from , which includes daylong recordings and other developmental language data from more than 100 children under 4;0 across two indigenous, non-Western communities: the Tseltal Mayan community described here and a Papua New Guinean community described elsewhere ().
+The current data come from <corpus name and references retracted for review>, which includes daylong recordings and other developmental language data from more than 100 children under 4;0 across two indigenous, non-Western communities: the Tseltal Mayan community described here and a Papua New Guinean community described elsewhere (<reference retracted for review>).
 This Tseltal corpus, primarily collected in 2015, includes recordings from 55 children born to 43 mothers.
 The participating families typically only had 2–3 children (median = 2; range = 1–9), due to the fact that they come from a young subsample of the community (mothers: mean = 26.3 years; median = 25; range = 16–43 and fathers: mean = 30; median = 27; range = 17—52).
-Based on data from living children, we estimate that, on average, mothers were 20 years old when they had their first child (median = 19; range = 12–27), with a following inter-child interval of 3 years (median = 2.8; range = 1–8.5).
+Based on data from living children, we estimate that, on average, mothers were 20 years old when they had their first child (median = 19; range = 12–27), with a following average inter-child interval of 3 years (median = 2.8; range = 1–8.5).
 As a result, 28% of the participating families had two children under 4;0.
 To our knowledge at time of recording, all children were typically developing.
 Note that all ages should be taken with a grain of salt because documentation of birthdates in the village is not rigorous.
 Household size, defined in our dataset as the number of people sharing a kitchen or other primary living space, ranged between between 3 and 15 people (mean = 7.2; median = 7).
 Although 32.7% of the target children are first-born, they were rarely the only child in their household.
 Most mothers had finished primary (37%) or secondary (30%) school, with a few more having completed preparatory school (12%) or university (2%; 1 mother); the remainder (23%) had no schooling or did not complete primary school.
 All fathers had finished primary school, with most completing secondary school (44%) or preparatory school (21%), and two completing university-level training (5%).